-Below is a typical ell.ini file.
+Below is a typical E11.INI file.
 This file is read by Ersatz-11 every time it starts up, and the commands are executed in sequence, as if they were typed at the keyboard.

 '''

+;

-; Set PDP-11/44 CPU model;
+; Set PDP-11/44 CPU model

+;

 set cpu 44

+;

-;; Mount disk and tape units;
+; Mount disk and tape units

+;

 mount du0: rsx11m.dsk

 mount du1: ra81.dsk

-mount mm0: dump.tap

 '''

 '''

+mount mm0: dump.tap

-; Add extra DL11 terminal lines and LP11 printer port
+Add extra DL11 terminal lines and LP11 printer port

-(Stay away from CON1:-CON6: since tty1-tty6 are normally owned by getty)

-assign tt1:
+assign tt1: con2:

-con7:

-assign tt2:
+assign tt2: con3:

-con8:

-assign lp0: "/dev/lp0"
+assign lp0: lpt1:

 ; Define 8-line DZ11 serial mux using Comtrol RocketPort/PCI

 (Rocket and DZ ports match 1:1 in this example, but it's OK to mix

-; and match on a per-line basis)
+and match on a per-line basis)

-assign yza0-7: "/dev/ttyR0"
+assign yza0-7: com1:

 ; Define DELUA Ethernet port using first Ethernet port

-assign xe0: eth0
+assign xe0: eth0:

-; Boot MSCP disk unit 0 (and switch keyboard to PDP-11 console)
+Boot MSCP disk unit 0 (and switch keyboard to PDP-11 console)

 boot du0:

 ; Control returns to the next line when the user presses Shift-Enter

 ; or the system halts on its own (e.g. SHUTUP.TSK)

 quit

 '''

 The "boot" command starts the PDP-11 operating system and directs keyboard input to the PDP-11 system console.
 The user can press Shift-Enter at any time to pop up an E11 command prompt where additional commands may be entered interactively.
-If there are unread lines remaining in "e11.ini" (i.e. following the "boot" command), they will be read at that time.
+If there are unread lines remaining in "E11.INI" (i.e. following the "boot" command), they will be read at that time.
 In this example, the program will exit immediately when Shift-Enter is pressed because it causes the "quit" command to be read.

-There are a few more basic options which are entered as switches on the E11 startup command line, rather than being contained in the "e11.ini" initialization file:
+There are a few more basic options which are entered as switches on the E11 startup command line, rather than being contained in the "E11.INI" initialization file:

-/CONSIZE: WxH Set the default size for all CON: screens.
+/CONSIZE: WxH Set the default size for all CON: screens, including the one implicitly ASSIGNed to TT0: at startup.